TomHarrop/qos_baits/README.md

 This is my approach:

-- sequences are added to mega353 loci if there is an overlap between the hit and a known mega353 locus
+- sequences are renamed to mega353 loci if there is an overlap between the hit and a known mega353 locus
 - if there is no overlap, but they have been grouped into an orthogroup, the orthogroup ID is used as the locus ID